 Paths are equivalent ways of gaining the Badge; a user can achieve a given badge by fulfilling all of the criteria in Path 1 or Path 2; they don’t have to do both to achieve the Badge.

-Each Path can have multiple criteria (as seen in Path 2 above), there is no limit.
+Each Path can have multiple criteria (as seen in Path 2 above) - there is no limit.

 Criteria come in two forms; Completions and Achievements.

-Completion is the act of completing:
+Completion is the act of finishing:

 - a course

 - a level